Meghalaya: 60 sitting MLAs among 334 candidates file nomination for assembly polls | Politics

 - India

-Meghalaya Chief Electoral Officer FR Kharkongor on Tuesday said a total of 379 candidates, including 37 women, have filed their nominations for the February 27 election to the 60-member assembly in the state.
+Meghalaya Chief Electoral Officer FR Kharkongor said a total of 379 candidates, including 37 women, have filed their nominations for the February 27 election to the 60-member assembly in the state.

 Kharkongor had earlier said that 334 nominees have submitted papers in all.